jackhugh/php-framework/README.md

 If you do not wish to use docker then you can just clone this repo and serve with your own web server.

-### PHP8
+### PHP 8

-This framework makes use of new php features such as constructor property promotion and match expressions; as such PHP8 is required.
+This framework makes use of new php features such as constructor property promotion and match expressions; as such PHP 8 is required.

 ## Router